 A new screening regime has been introduced through amendments to the Disability Services Act 1993 and corresponding Disability Services (Assessment of Relevant History) Regulations 2014.
 People working or volunteering in a prescribed function under the Disability Services Act 1993 must, from 1 July 2014, undergo 'Disability Services Employment screening' by the Department for Communities and Social Inclusion (DCSI) Screening Unit.

 Applicants requiring a Disability Services Employment Screening must use the new Disability Services form from 1 July 2014.
 Older versions of the form will not be accepted and will be returned to the applicant or requesting officer.

 Please refer to the FAQs here (PDF 289.2 KB) for further information.

 What is Screening?

 The Department for Communities and Social Inclusion (DCSI) Screening Unit is authorised under the Children's Protection Regulations 2010 (PDF 68KB) to conduct Child-Related Employment Screening for people who work with children and young people.
-More information about who is required to undergo child-related employment screening.

 The Screening and Assessment Process outlines the different types of information that are assessed as part of each form of screening.